Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: The implication for non-uniform external fields

 \section{The implication for non-uniform external fields}

-In this section, we extend our result to handle the 2-spin system with non-uniform external fields, and apply it to get new spatial mixing results for the non-uniform ferromagnetic Ising model from corollaries of Lee-Yang circle theorem on graphs with pinned vertices.
+In this section, we extend our result to handle 2-spin systems with non-uniform external fields, and apply it to get new spatial mixing results for the non-uniform ferromagnetic Ising model from corollaries of Lee-Yang circle theorem on graphs with pinned vertices.

 \begin{definition} A 2-spin system defined on a graph $G=(V, E)$ is said to has non-uniform external fields if vertices $v\in V$ may have different external fields $\lambda_v$.
 The partition function of such a system is defined to be